homecon/homecon/doc/source/installation.rst

     sudo apt-get install python3-pip
     sudo pip3 install virtualenv

+This takes a very long time as the entire system is being updated.
+It is possible to update python3 only by first removing it and then reinstalling it.
 In the next Debian / Raspbian release (Debian Stretch) python 3.5 is included by default so these steps will be obsolete soon.

 Due to the low computing power on a Raspberry pi, the installation and compilation of packages required for HomeCon Takes a very long time.
 The compilation of Numpy and Bonmin can both take several hours.
 Patience is the keyword.
-In time a Raspbian image with HomeCon preinstalled might becom available.
+In time a Raspbian image with HomeCon preinstalled might become available.